Geo data – support for researchers

 Consent can be orally recorded: A “clear affirmative act” means that the data subject must have taken a deliberate action to consent to the particular processing.
 Consent can be collected through a written or (a recorded) oral statement, including by electronic means.

 The use of pre-ticked opt-in boxes is invalid under the GDPR.
 Silence or inactivity on the part of the data subject, as well as merely proceeding with a service cannot be regarded as an active indication of choice.
-In the context of a survey, assuming that consent has been given by asking data subjects to click on the “next page” or “continue” button is inappropriate.
-By actively ticking the optional box stating, “I consent”, the individual is able to validly perform a clear affirmative act to consent to the processing.
+In the context of a survey, by actively ticking a box (for example, “I consent”), the individual is then sending a clear affirmative act to consent to the processing.

 To sign or not to sign: Signatures in consent forms for research are rarely needed.
-If the identity of the individuals is supposed to be recorded and used in the process (as it happens during clinical trials, where the identity of the data subject is likely to be known to controllers/auditors as required) then asking to provide a signature is a good practice, since it will not lead to having additional information – the identity of the data subject is already known to controllers – and the signature authenticity can readily be checked at any time, since controllers already know who is behind the signature.
+If the identity of the individuals is meant to be recorded and used in the process (as it happens during clinical trials, where the identity of data subject is already known to controllers/auditors) then asking to provide a signature is a good practice, since it will not lead to having additional information – the identity of the data subject is already known to controllers – and the signature authenticity can readily be checked at any time, since controllers already know who is behind the signature.

-On the other hand, if your research process is not using real names, or is using a pseudonym unconnected to individual’s real names, using a signature would lead to the unnecessary processing of personal data.
+On the other hand, if a process does not require the use of real names, or uses a pseudonym unconnected to individual’s real names, using a signature would be an unnecessary processing of personal data – in violation of GDPR Art 5(1)(c) and Art 11.

 Obtaining explicit consent.
 The GDPR prescribes that a “statement or clear affirmative action” is a prerequisite for ‘regular’ consent.
 The term explicit refers to the way consent is expressed by the data subject.
 It means that the data subject must give an explicit statement of consent.
 An obvious way to make sure consent is explicit would be to expressly confirm consent in a written statement.
-If the individual identity is recorded in the research, you could make sure the written statement is signed by the data subject, in order to remove all possible doubts and potential lack of evidence in the future.
-However, such a signed statement is not the only way to obtain explicit consent.
-For example, individuals may be able to issue the required statement by filling in an electronic form, or by sending an email.
+For example, individuals may be able to give explicit consent by filling in an electronic form, or by sending an email.
 Two stage verification of consent can also be a way to make sure explicit consent is valid.
+In surveys and interviews, explicit consent can be obtained right before sensitive data is requested.
+For example, a question dealing with sensitive data first acknowledges the sensitivity of the question, states that answering is completely optional and can be skipped if they wish to do so.

 A participant receives an email notifying them of the researcher’s intent to process the individual’s medical data.
-Researchers explains in their email that theye ask for consent for the use of a specific set of information for a specific purpose.
-If the individual agrees to the use of this data, researchers ask him or her for an email reply containing the statement ‘I agree’.
-After the reply is sent, the individual receives a verification link that must be clicked to confirm agreement.
+Researchers explains in their email that they ask for consent for the use of a specific set of information for a specific purpose.
+If the individual agrees to the use of this data, researchers ask him or her to state their agreement in their email reply, for example by stating ‘I agree’.

 As long as a data processing activity in question exists, the obligation to demonstrate consent remains.
 After the processing activity ends, proof of consent should be also deleted and should not be kept for longer than strictly necessary for compliance with a legal obligation or for the establishment, exercise or defense of legal claims.
-In most cases for research projects, proof of consent (especially if it contains personal information like names and/or signatures) should be deleted once the project is completed.
-However, proof of consent should still be kept if (deidentified) personal data is going to be kept archived – and not deleted.
+In most cases for research projects, proof of consent (especially if it contains personal information like names and/or signatures) should be deleted once all personal data is deleted and/or anonymized.
+If the project intends to archive (deidentified) personal data, proof of consent would need to be archived too.

-If your project lasts for a considerable amount of time, The EDPB recommends as a best practice that consent should be refreshed at appropriate intervals.
-Providing all the information again helps to ensure the data subject remains well informed about how their data is being used and how to exercise their rights.
-A good rule of thumb is to refresh consent every year or two.
+If your project lasts for a considerable amount of time and uses identified personal data, it is a best practice to periodically refresh consent at appropriate intervals.
+Providing all the information again helps to ensure the data subject remains well-informed about how their data is being used and how to exercise their rights.

 There is a clear overlap between informed consent of human participants in research projects involving humans and consent under data protection law.
 But to view them as a single and indivisible requirement would be simplistic and misleading.
-Consent serves not only as a possible legal basis for the activity, it can also be considered as a safeguard – a means for giving individuals more control and choice and thereby for upholding society’s trust in science.
+Consent serves not only as a GDPR legal basis for the activity, it is also considered as a safeguard – a means for giving individuals more control and choice and thereby for upholding society’s trust in science.

 Informed consent responds primarily to core ethical requirements of research projects involving humans deriving from the Helsinki Declaration.
 For example, the obligation to obtain the informed consent of participants in a clinical trial is primarily a measure to ensure the protection of the right to human dignity and the right to integrity of individuals under Article 1 and 3 of the Charter of Fundamental Rights of the EU; it is not conceived as an instrument for data protection compliance.